jhon-patiu/mighty-minds/README.md

 # Mighty Minds React Project

- Sorry for the delayed upload.
-Had some issues setting up GitLab

- I've only managed to setup navbar within the first hour, took me a while to figure out how to use Custom styles in Material UI

- Will definitely finish the project within 24-48 hours
+Could not finish the project on time.
+I've only manage to create the Responsive navbar and Header.
+Struggled with Material UI, lots of changes on their latest update just weeks ago.
+Had to read lots of docs and also their Grid and Flexbox system is a bit weird, took me a lot of time adjusting the responsiveness.